your5e/5e-srd-markdown/README.md

           including rotating statblock tables to have the abilities in the first column
         - split tables using mid-table headers into multiple tables
+        - monster ability tables have been reformatted to be in the format score/modifier/saving throw

 ## Workflow for breaking the whole SRD into sections